airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 above.
 This means we need to know the offsets of each field from the beginning of the record in order to access them using base pointer addressing mode.
 The following constants describe the offsets to the above structure.
-Put them in a file named `record-def.s`:
+Put them in a file named `006-01-record-def.s`:

 ``` gnuassembler
         .equ RECORD_FIRSTNAME,  0